EtchedPixels/Fuzix-Compiler-Kit/README.md

 cc2 will then turn this into code.

-In theory it ought to also be possible to add a cc1b that optimizes the trees from cc1.
+In theory it ought to also be possible to add a cc1b that further optimizes the trees from cc1.

 ## Status

 Early development.
 Not usable for anything

+## Installation

+As a cross compiler the front end expects it all to live in /opt/cc85.
+The tool chain provides the compiler front end and phases.
+For cpp for now symlink the native gcc /lib/cpp.

+The assembler, linker and support tools are the 8085 pieces from the assembler/linker toolchain currently in the CC6303 repository.
+In the as68 directory of that git do a make clean; make -f Makefile.8085 and then copy the various xx85 tools it produces into the /opt/cc85 space.

+At the moment there is no C library, no support code and no crt0.

 ## Intended C Subset